Requesting Revisions: How to Easily Request Revisions on Ghostwritten Content

 Just as there are things that we can do to minimize the likelihood of revisions, there are also ways that we can ensure that the revision process goes smoothly and produces the results we want.

-- Don’t: move blocks of text around or delete anything.
+- Don’t: ask the ghostwriter to move blocks of text around or delete anything.
 This is as bad for flow as it is for formatting.
-If you feel a piece of information would be better served in a different location, use the comment function to make the suggestion.
+If you feel a piece of information would be better served in a different location, use the Chat or Doc Comments function to make the suggestion and the writer will take care of the rest.

 - Don’t: change the formatting.
 Professional ghostwriting companies will format your book to comply with Kindle Direct Publishing requirements.
 Changing even one aspect could result in your book being rejected by Amazon.

 - Don’t: send screenshots of changes or lists with page numbers on which you require revisions.
-This method is far too easy to misunderstand and the comment feature on a Word document ensures that nothing is missed so your number of revisions will be greatly reduced.
+This method is far too easy to misunderstand and the Doc Comments feature ensures that nothing is missed so your number of revisions will be greatly reduced.

 Checklist for Revision Requests

-When you receive your book, read through it once in its entirety.
+When your first draft is completed, read through it once in its entirety.
 Things that seem to have been left out or that appear to not make sense may look different after you have read the entire book.
 Each part of a book is like a brushstroke on a painting.
 Up close, a single brushstroke may seem out of place but when you step back and take a look at the big picture, it all fits together.

 - Does my request constitute a revision?
 A revision involves small changes and updates to the existing text.
 A request to add new sections or chapters will often require a new order to be placed for the additional words.